 What Is Gastrointestinal Obstruction?

 If your cat has a blockage in their gastrointestinal tract, this could lead to them feeling sick or nauseous after eating, causing them to moan whilst they’re trying to eat.
 Gastrointestinal obstructions are also known as “foreign body obstructions” and can be caused by various objects, such as fabric, string or hair.

 Symptoms of gastrointestinal obstruction can include vomiting, diarrhoea, lethargy, anorexia and excessive salivation.
 If you notice any of these signs in your cat, take them to the vet immediately for treatment.

-There are many different reasons your cat might meow whilst eat, some more serious than others.
+So why do cats meow after eating?
+There are many different reasons your cat might meow whilst eating, some more serious than others.
 If your cat starts moaning or yowling after eating, it’s essential to pay attention and try to determine the cause.
 Taking your cat to the vet for a check-up is always a good idea if you’re concerned about their health.